You’ve Got the Power

 You hurry to the bathroom, where the lights come on as soon as you enter.
 The tile floor has been pre-warmed for your arrival.
 When you finish showering, you dry off with automatically pre-heated towels.

-These “smart home” systems will not only make home life more fun and convenient, but can enhance home safety as well.
-In today’s homes, electricity can be accessed from any outlet at any time.
-In smart homes, outlets will provide power only upon request by a qualified appliance.
-If the computer system determines that all is well, the power will be sent to that outlet.
-If the network senses potential danger, such as a frayed cord, short circuit, overloaded outlet, or appliance incompatibility, the system will deny power to the outlet.
+Smart homes not only make home life more fun and comfortable, but enhance safety as well.
+For example, smart outlets provide electricity only upon request by a qualified appliance.
+If the computer system determines that all is well, it sends power to that outlet.
+If the network senses potential danger, such as a frayed cord, overloaded outlet, or short circuit, the system will deny power to the outlet, thus averting a shock and fire hazard.

-Smart, safe homes are not as far off as you may imagine.
-By the time today’s high school seniors turn 25, most new homes will have these technologies.
-Meanwhile, you’ll just have to rely on that alarm clock to help you get up in the morning.
+Within a decade, most homes will likely have some or all of these smart technologies.
+In the meantime, you’ll just have to rely on that alarm clock to help you get up in the morning.

 Do the Safe Thing